Worried about

 The deets on camming:

-Some people have started using camming sites like ‘onlyfans’ as a way to make money, a little side hustle that’s kind of like an online peep show.
+Some people use camming sites like ‘onlyfans’ as a way to make money, a little side hustle that’s kind of like an online peep show.

 If you want the legal downlow – the law states you can only cam if you’re 18 or older, as it’s considered ‘child sex abuse material’.
 If that doesn’t matter to you, and you’re still figuring out if it’s a good idea or not, here’s some tips to help: